unixorn/git-extra-commands/README.md

 * Roger Dudler wrote a good introduction to `git` in his [git, the simple guide](https://rogerdudler.github.io/git-guide/) post.

+* Patrick Porto wrote [4 Branching Workflows for git](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) which discusses the pros and cons of four of the more popular `git` workflows.

 ### External Git Utilities

 * [bfg repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) - Removes large or troublesome blobs like `git filter-branch` does, but faster.